PARTHIB-DEB/REDIS-TUTORIAL/README.md

 Have a look on the points below :
 - **In-Memory**: Redis is an In-Memory product , means it stores user's data in RAM .
 Also we know that RAM is volatile and only necessary datas are stored inside ram which got removed when the computer shuts down.
 That happens with Redis also.

-- **Database or not**: A contoversial point and many will consider Redis as a database also , but what its documentation says **Data Structure Store - [link](https://redis.io/docs/latest/develop/get-started/data-store/)**.
-That simply means Redis uses its own data structres to store data - It doesn't tell any thing about schema or document or storing in SSD/HDDs like normal DBs.
-Even though you can use libraries like **Redis-Om - [link](https://redis.io/blog/introducing-redis-om-client-libraries/)** which helps to decorate raw data in a format , yet that doesn't define anything on behalf of Redis , but if you are using redis' 8.0x versions then you may get some features where redis will take snapshots of user's data and will put them in SSD/HDDs.
+- **Database or not**: A contoversial point and many will consider Redis as a database also , what its documentation says **Data Structure Store - [link](https://redis.io/docs/latest/develop/get-started/data-store/)**.
+Although we can use redis as a document-based database but for that we need **redis-cloud** - ([link](https://redis.io/docs/latest/develop/get-started/document-database/)) .
+At this point you can utilize redis-cloud but remember , **redis is primarliy storing data in your device's RAM , then if you have chosen Redis-cloud , you may shift your datas to a cloud instance (sounds like mongodb-atlas but a little different)**.
+Else you can use **redis-om (https://redis.io/blog/introducing-redis-om-client-libraries/)** for giving a proper structure to raw datas.

-- **Lua Scripting**:
+- **Lua Scripting**: Lua is an lightweight language , majorly used for embedded programming.
+In Redis, Lua scripting enables users to write scripts that can perform complex operations directly on the server side.
+This means that instead of sending multiple commands from a client to the server, **users can bundle these commands into a single Lua script and execute it with one call.**

-- **Data Structures and Atomicity**
+- **Data Structures and Atomicity**:

+- **Pub-Sub Architechture**:

 # Installation 📋